meyda/meyda/docs/audio-features.md

 ## What is an Audio Feature?

-An audio feature is a measurement of a particular characteristic of an audio signal.
+Often, observing and analysing an audio signal as a waveform doesn't provide us a lot of information about its contents.
+An audio feature is a measurement of a particular characteristic of an audio signal, and it gives us insight into what the signal contains.
 Audio features can be measured by running an algorithm on an audio signal that will return a number, or a set of numbers that quantify the characteristic that the specific algorithm is intended to measure.
 Meyda implements a selection of standardized audio features that are used widely across a variety of music computing scenarios.

 *Following is a list of supported features with their explanations.
 Unless stated otherwise, extraction algorithms have been adapted from the [yaafe](http://yaafe.sourceforge.net) library.*

 ## Time-domain features
+Better documentation of what each audio feature is, what it represents, and what it should be used for, and what its range is"
 ### RMS
 `rms`

-The root mean square of the waveform calculated in the time domain to indicate its loudness.
+* _Description_: The root mean square of the waveform calculated in the time domain to indicate its loudness.
 Corresponds to the ‘Energy’ feature in YAAFE, adapted from Loy’s Musimathics [1].
+* _What Is It Used For_: Getting a rough idea about the loudness of a signal.
+* _Range_: 0.0 - 1.0

 ### Energy
 `energy`